 King Charles moves to allow Princess Anne and Prince Edward to be stand-ins for him

-The current list of counsellors is: Charles' wife, Camilla, Queen Consort, his sons, Prince William and Prince Harry, his brother, Prince Andrew, his niece, Princess Beatrice.
+The current list of counsellors is: Charles' wife, Camilla, Queen Consort; his sons, Prince William and Prince Harry; his brother, Prince Andrew; and his niece, Princess Beatrice.

 Charles made the move to include his younger sister and brother because both Harry and Andrew have left their roles as senior royals.